qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-1.rst

     var main = new twitter.MainWindow();
           main.open();

 Now its time to test the whole thing in the browser.
 But before we can do that, we need to run the generator once more because we added the window class as new dependency.
-So run ``./generate.py source`` and open the page in the browser.
+So run ``./generate.py`` and open the page in the browser.
 You should see a window in the top left corner having the name "twitter".

 .. _pages/tutorial-part-1#programming_as_configuring: